 • Couples should be together for at least 5 years.

-• At least one parent should be 30 years if married.
+• If married, at least one parent should be 30 years old.

 • Single applicants should be 35 years old.